The best time to visit the North Shore of Oahu (updated 2021)

 When is the best time to visit the North Shore?

 This depends on what your timeframe and interest are.
-If you want to see the big waves, surf competitions and watching the big drama, head out during the winter time when the swells are huge from December to February time frame.
+If you want to see the big waves, surf competitions and watching the big drama, head out during the winter-time when the swells are huge from December to February time frame.
 If you are into more easy snorkeling, beach fun and small waves to try and get your surfing on, then try going to the north shore areas around the late spring to early fall when the conditions are smoother and calm around all the beach areas.
+The North Shore is a fun getaway from the busy Honolulu downtown area including Waikiki and a more casual and low key experience exploring the beautiful beaches, towns and landscape in the area.

 Top things to do on Oahu’s north shore